STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

     ## [1] 264   9

-As `full_join` keeps all rows of both data frames, the dimension of this joined data frame indicates it has 264 rows.
+As `full_join` keeps all rows of both data frames, the dimension of this joined data frame indicates it has **264 rows**.
 This quantity should correspond to the sum of the number of rows of each data frame.
 We can check that statement by:

 ``` r
 nrow(second_df) + nrow(my_gap) - 127
 ```

     ## [1] 264

+**Inner join**

 ``` r
 head(inner_join(second_df, my_gap, by = "country")) %>%